top of page

 Accelerating Research

-TL12-20 will focus on accelerating research and drug development by validating and improving access to human tissues and assays and by supporting the development of IND-enabling studies and early clinical trials.
+Three Lakes 12-20 will focus on accelerating research and drug development by validating and improving access to human tissues and assays and by supporting the development of IND-enabling studies and early clinical trials.
 This work will not only attract additional funding for fibrotic diseases but will ultimately lead to safer and more effective treatment options.

 PF COLLECT